 1. Hit the books

-- Opening market valueMarket value The value of an investment on the statement date.
+As part of the cost and performance reporting rules, you should receive an annual performance report that explains how your investments have performed over time.
+Review your investments to see if you’re on track to meet your financial goals, including your personal rate of return and changes to the market valueMarket value The value of an investment on the statement date.
 The market value tells you what your investment is worth as at a certain date.
-Example: If you had 100 units and the price was $2 on the statement date, their market value would be $200.+ read full definition, deposits and withdrawals
+Example: If you had 100 units and the price was $2 on the statement date, their market value would be $200.+ read full definition of investments.

-4. Plan for post-secondary education
+4. Save for post-secondary education

 5. Ask questions

 When your advisor recommends an investment, don’t forget to ask questions about how the investment works, the level of risk, why you should buy it and how will it help you reach your goals.

 You can also ask questions on Re: Investing and get clear, unbiased answers from experts.